IuliiaKonovalova/school_app/README.md

 **Application Detail Page**

 This page is accessible to the boss and sales manager.
-For the boss, the page has a following look:
+For the boss, the page has the following look:

   ![Application detail page.
 Boss View](documentation/features/application_detail_page/application_detail_admin_view.png)

-It has 2 boxes.
-The first box consist the information about the applicant including the name, the email, the phone number.
+It has two boxes.
+The first box consists of the information about the applicant, including the name, the email, and the phone number.

   ![Application detail page.
 Applicant Data Box](documentation/features/application_detail_page/application_detail_data.png)